Mel-A-M/adb-converged-db/json/json.md

   ```
   ![Example Query 2](./images/task6_query_02.png)

-3. Next, find the customers who all are purchased a specific products **based on a PONumber**.
+3. Next, find the customers who all are purchased specific products **based on a PONumber**.
 The `JSON_TABLE` operator uses a set of JSON path expressions to map content from a JSON document into columns in a virtual table, which you can also think of as an inline view.
 Once the contents of the JSON document have been exposed as columns, all of the power of SQL can be brought to bear on the content of the  JSON document.

   ```sql
    select D.* from PURCHASE_ORDER p,